A young mouse can squeeze through a gap less than 10mm.

 If you have noticed any of the above signs of a mouse problem, contact the experts at Rentokil for a mouse control solution for your home, or business.

 The best way to prevent entry is to mouse-proof your property.
 Did you know that mice have soft skeletons and can fit through holes the width of a pencil?
 It’s therefore important to seal any holes, gaps or cracks to the exterior - no matter how small - to prevent mice from gaining entry to your home or workplace.

 Store food away - It is important not to attract mice with food.
 Where possible, store food in plastic or metal containers.
 Regularly clean under cookers, fridges and cupboards.

 Doors - fit bristle or brush strips to the bottom of doors to prevent entry.

 Pipework - seal holes around pipes with coarse grade stainless steel wire wool and sealant.

 Holes - These are often made in exterior walls for piping and wiring.
 Any holes that are larger than 5mm will allow mice to gain access because their jaws can fit into tight spaces like these and quickly chew larger openings that allow them to enter a building.

 Air vents - Cover these with fine galvanised wire mesh, especially if they are damaged.

-Ceilings and roofing - Ceilings and roofing: Fix damaged roofing and use wire mesh to seal gaps.
+Ceilings and roofing - Fix damaged roofing and use wire mesh to seal gaps.